Resolver for Home Networks¶

 Unbound to verify the source of the answers that it receives, as well as QNAME

 minimisation.
-For convienience these configuration options have already been
+For convenience these configuration options have already been

-remote-control in the config to enable controlling Unbound using
+section in the configuration to enable controlling Unbound using the

 If this command reports no errors, we need to stop the currently running Unbound instance and restart it with our new configuration.
 You can stop Unbound with:

 And you can restart Unbound with:

 So now we have a DNS resolver which should be reachable from within the network.